Dear Ms. Vicki,

 Teachers keep looking the other way.
 One of them even said that my son needs to toughen up at bit because this is normal behavior for teenagers.
 Administrators keep procrastinating and won't confront these kids or their parents.

-I’m experiencing so much stress because I work in a hostile environment.
+I'm also experiencing stress because I work in a hostile environment.
 I was physically attacked by a co-worker.
 I believe this woman was mean enough to attack me because she looked at me as the weakest link instead of attacking someone who would fight back.

 Dear Bullied Mother,